Share this Article

 “Enough necessary stores?
 Absolutely not.
 I can’t even buy panties and bras in this neighborhood.
 There used to be a variety of shoe stores, clothing stores, discount and stationery stores.
 That no longer exists.” —Laura

 “My favorite pizza place and my favorite bar were demolished in order to build a luxury tower.
-But, Greenpoint is still a sweet spot for restaurants and bars.
+But Greenpoint is still a sweet spot for restaurants and bars.
 My favorite restaurant?
 Scalino.
 It’s good and humble.
 When my mom came to visit, that’s where I took her.
 The focus is on food, everyone has a sense of humor, it’s not a scene.
-Their lunch specials is where it’s at—things like spaghetti bolognese, arugula salad.
+Their lunch specials is where it’s at—things like spaghetti Bolognese, arugula salad.
+(It is currently only open for takeout.)

 “I like Eagle Trading Company for a breakfast of eggs and gluten-free toast.
-Prices are good, the atmosphere is friendly.” —Caitlyn
+Prices are good, the atmosphere is friendly.”
+(It is currently doing takeout and delivery.)—Caitlyn

 “We do most of our food shopping in Costco in Long Island City because of the lack of choices here.
 We eat most meals at home but when we do go out, we like the Court Square Diner in Long Island City.
 The food and the prices are good.
 But, most of all, we feel like we have elbow room there.
 In Greenpoint, many of the restaurants are small, tight-fitting.
 We are big people with disabilities of sorts, so we need space.” —Laura